TefyerDevs/ANM/README.md

-# MyLang Programming Language Documentation
+# ANM Programming Language Documentation

-Welcome to the MyLang programming language documentation.
-This document serves as a comprehensive guide to understanding the syntax and semantics of MyLang.
+Welcome to the ANM programming language documentation.
+This document serves as a comprehensive guide to understanding the syntax and semantics of ANM.

 ## Grammar